-I first saw this recipe in the New York Times and it quickly became a crowd pleaser.
-It’s the perfect dish to launch your new Outdoor Kitchen!
+I first saw this recipe in the New York Times and it quickly became a crowd-pleaser.
+It’s the perfect dish to launch your new timber frame covered outdoor kitchen!
 You cook the steak directly on the glowing coals without the grate!
 Be brave!

 Steve’s Recipe for Eisenhower Steak

 4″ thick ribeye steak, bone in adds flavor

 - 1/4 cup finely ground dark-roast coffee (I grind my own espresso)

 - 1/4 cup dark brown sugar, tightly packed

 In a small bowl, mix all the ingredients thoroughly, massaging the mixture with your fingers to break down the dark brown sugar into fine crystals.

 Liberally sprinkle a thin layer of the rub onto the steak, then pat it in with your fingers so it adheres.

 - Prepare the grill with a full charge of cowboy style lump charcoal.
 You want a full kettle and you want it glowing red.
 I’ve occasionally used a bellows to get my charcoal super hot.
 Don’t wimp out!